sangalo20/Serverless-agents-cloudrun/README.md

 - `librarian/`: Source code for the ingestion agent.
 - `guide/`: Source code for the chat agent.
-- `workshop_setup.ipynb`: The notebook to run the workshop.
+- `serverless_agents.ipynb`: The notebook to run the workshop.